Does Google do system design interview?

 • Key Considerations: Real-time tracking, system scalability to handle high traffic, driver and rider matching algorithms, and database design for user data.

-5. How to Prepare for Google System Design Interviews
+Preparing for Google’s System Design Interviews

 Conclusion